rohit123-mal/rohit/README.md

 I am a fresher web developer specializing in the MERN stack (MongoDB, Express.js, React.js, Node.js) with a solid understanding of Java, SQL, and web development basics like HTML and CSS.
 My passion lies in building creative and efficient solutions that solve real-world problems while enhancing user experiences.

-As a MERN developer, I am continuously exploring innovative solutions and working on projects that integrate cutting-edge technology.
-I am committed to learning, growing, and contributing to impactful web applications.

 Let’s connect and collaborate on exciting projects or share ideas to drive innovation in web development!